 Since the opening of Matchbook Exchange, the commission rate has been relatively low compared to the likes of Betfair Exchange being 5%, Matchbook currently only being 1.5%.

 - Ladbrokes is 5%

-*these are the correct commission rates at the time of writing.
+*These are the correct commission rates at the time of writing.
 These prices can rise and fall usually varying from 0% and 5%.
-Which leads me on to…
+This leads me to…

 Matchbook Exchange has two commission rates, depending on who offered and who matched the bet.
 But the reality is you are charged a standard Matchbook Exchange commission rate of 1.5%.
 The only change to that is if you post an offer that another person matches then the Matchbook commission rate will be 0.75%.

 This is an example of a BACK bet matched at accepted odds on Chiefofchiefs in a horse race:

 For example, you are backing Chiefofchiefs at 8.0 for £10.

 Chiefofchiefs wins the race and you win your bet: